Our clients include financial institutions, investors, entrepreneurs, government agencies, and nonprofit organizations.

-Our work is coordinated by a dedicated Impact Finance fellow – the only fellowship of its kind – who draws from all of Orrick’s resources to field the best team based on each client’s goals.
-This includes lawyers from our Finance, Energy & Infrastructure and Tech Company practices, among others, who are able to advise on investment transactions, startup needs and compliance issues.
+The team is led by a dedicated Impact Finance Attorney, coordinating Orrick’s resources to field the best lawyers based on each client’s goals.
+This includes lawyers from our M&A and Private Equity, Finance, Energy & Infrastructure, and Technology Companies Group practices, among others, who are able to advise on investment transactions, startup needs and compliance issues.
 As needed, we call on a network of local counsel in countries around the world to execute each matter.

 A global team of our lawyers assisted London-based social entrepreneurship incubator UnLtd in analyzing the current legal and regulatory systems of the G8 countries with respect to businesses that seek to distribute profits while pursuing social impact – known as “profit-with-purpose businesses” (PPBs).
 Our report, Balancing Purpose and Profit, is the most comprehensive survey of the legal landscape for social enterprise in all G8 countries.
 For our work with UnLtd, we won TrustLaw’s 2015 Impact Award for a project that “demonstrates significant, wide-ranging impact on the pro bono client, their community, and beyond.”